d2004/FilesCode/README.md

 2. Upload the ZIP on Your Hosting Client
 3. Unzip the ZIP
 4. Lunch "http://yoursite.com/FilesCode/luncher.php"
-5. Then click "Install FilesCode"
+5. Then click "Lunch the installer"
 6. Setup IT
 7. Click "Delete the Files"
 8. Wait the Clean Finish